Meningococcal group C polysaccharide conjugate vaccine (tetanus toxoid protein conjugate)

 swelling of the eyelids or face resulting from fluid retention

 joint pain, muscle stiffness, neck or back pain

 indigestion or reflux

 chills, swollen glands or flu-like symptoms.

-Tell your doctor or nurse if you notice anything else that is making you or your child feel unwell.
+Tell your doctor or nurse if you notice anything else that is making you or your child

 Other side effects not listed above may also occur in some people.

 After receiving NeisVac-C